Garcinia nigrolineata

-Garcinia nigrolineata has been called "wild beaked Kandis" (from the Malay name – see below) and is a tree species in the family Clusiaceae.
+Garcinia nigrolineata has been called "wild beaked Kandis" (from the Malay name – see below) and is a species of flowering plant in the family Clusiaceae.
+It is a tree native to Assam, Myanmar, Peninsular Malaysia, and Vietnam in tropical Asia.
 The Catalogue of Life lists no subspecies.

 Description and vernacular names

 Garcinia nigrolineata is an Asian tropical forest under-storey tree some 10–14 m high;: well-illustrated in Trees of Tropical of Asia.

 Leaves are approx. 100 x 35 mm.

 Flowers have 3 mm petals with 25 stamens in a head.

 Fruits are orange when mature, approx. 30 mm: developing from a 5-7 celled ovary.